p-christ/nn_builder/README.md

 ![Image](https://travis-ci.org/p-christ/nn_builder.svg?branch=master) [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-**nn_builder creates neural networks in 1 line**.
+**nn_builder builds neural networks in 1 line**.
 It saves you time by removing the need for boilerplate code when making neural networks.
 It is also well tested so you know you aren't making mistakes when creating a network this way.

 ### Install